-- 1 In the DAServer Manager, navigate to the device. - a Expand DAServer Manager, expand the node group, and then expand Local or the remote computer name. - b Expand the DAServer, expand Configuration, and then expand the channel. - 2 Select the device. - 3 In the right pane, click the Device Items tab. - 4 Move the pointer over the columns area, right-click, and click Export. - In the Save As dialog box, type a file name, select a directory, and press Save.
+- 1 In the DAServer Manager, navigate to the device. - a Expand DAServer Manager, expand the node group, and then expand Local or the remote computer name. - b Expand the DAServer, expand Configuration, and then expand the channel. - 2 Select the device. - 3 In the right pane, click the Device Items tab.

+- 4 Right-click the columns field and click Export. - 5 In the Save As dialog box, type a file name, select a directory, and click Save.